 Is it group counselling?

 No, our groups are mutual peer support groups and facilitators are not trained counsellors.
-We can refer to individual counselling if this is something you would be interested in.

 Is it normal to be nervous about attending a group?

 Yes, attending a group can be daunting and the group facilitator is available to meet with you before a group if you feel this would help.
 You could bring a family member or friend to your first group for support.
 It is important to remember that everyone in the group is there for a similar reason and that no one is judging you.